Coping With Skin and Nail Problems Related to Chemotherapy

 - Avoid direct sunlight as much as possible, especially between 10 AM-4 PM when the sun's rays are the strongest.

-- Use a sunscreen lotion with a skin protection factor (SPF) of 15 or higher to protect against sun damage.
+- Use a sunscreen lotion with an SPF of 15 or higher to protect against sun damage.
 A product such as zinc oxide , sold over- the-counter, can block the sun's rays completely.

 - Use a lip balm with an SPF of 15 or higher.